cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 Tables **s3** and **t3** are also in the database accessible in the interactive tool above.

 Two tables can be related via multiple columns rather than just one in each table.
 To join them, you would use a compound join condition using **AND**.
 In fact, join conditions do not have to be equality (although they usually are); any logical expression relating rows in one table with rows in another can be used.
 The conceptual model of examining each row in the first table and comparing with each row in the second table still works.
-See if you can figure out what this query will produce (then try it in the interactive tool above):do
+See if you can figure out what this query will produce (then try it in the interactive tool above):

 ::